kb-sp/rasterx/README.md

+# FORK OF srwiley/oksvg

+Since srwiley/oksvg has been a dead repo for a while, this is a stand-in using updated modules.

+If anyone knows of a better Go SVG rasterizer (canvas' SVG is inferior, IME), please let me know via an Issue.

 # rasterx

 Rasterx is a golang rasterizer that implements path stroking functions capable of SVG 2.0 compliant 'arc' joins and explicit loop closing.